 CFO, HJF for the Advancement of Military Medicine (1993-2017)

 We start by understanding your objectives, so we can align our process with your needs.
-Next, our team will conduct a basic situation analysis, and recommend options and next steps.
-We conduct an initial intake process including one-on-one meetings with key decision makers, and a review of any relevant documentation.
+Next, our team will conduct a series of initial one-on-one interviews with key decision-makers, and request and review available documentation you are able to provide.

 We will help you develop a custom solution for your particular personnel needs.

-We work with your team to gather data using 5 primary tools of inquiry:
+We work with your team, virtually or in-person, to swiftly gather data using 4 primary tools of inquiry: